 Is a vintage sewing machine a likely exposure risk to the user?

-While I don’t know for sure, my educated guess is that the Lead in the enamel paint on the machine itself is not necessarily bioavailable / coming off (that would take some experiments to determine) and because my son is an adult and well versed on safety precautions (and because it is an enamel paint on metal – not a chalky crumbly paint like house paint) I would be ok with him using for a little while, until I can afford to buy him a newer (Lead-free) machine.
+While I don’t know for sure, my educated guess is that the Lead in the enamel paint on the machine itself is not necessarily bioavailable/ coming off (that would take some experiments to determine), and because my son is an adult and well-versed on safety precautions (and because it is enamel paint on metal — not a chalky crumbly paint like house paint) I would be ok with him using for a little while, until I can afford to buy him a newer (Lead-free) machine.

 Realistically, there are times industrial artists like A.J. may feel the need to just make exceptions for things like this.
-A.J. is an avid “maker” — an artist; inventor; leather craftsman; woodworker; blacksmith; machinist; and general fabricator – who really enjoys machine tools and mechanical things, and learning how mechanisms were constructed and how they work – so this machine he found in the trash represents a lot of opportunities for him besides simply learning how to use a sewing machine – and I trust him to be safe with it (plus there are no small children or babies in his apartment and he is good at keeping his work area clean!)
+A.J. is an avid “maker” — an artist, inventor, leather craftsman, woodworker, blacksmith, machinist, and general fabricator — who really enjoys machine tools and mechanical things, and learning how mechanisms were constructed and how they work.
+So this machine he found in the trash represents a lot of opportunities for him besides simply learning how to use the sewing machine, and I trust him to be safe with it (plus, there are no small children or babies in his apartment and he is good at keeping his work area clean!).

 Why I’m sharing this with my readers